Alan Black (basketball)

 Alan Black (born 1 May 1957) is an Australian former professional basketball player and coach.
 He is most notable for coaching both the Perth Wildcats and the Cairns Taipans in the Australian National Basketball League.

 Black has three children, sons Stephen (former NBL player) and Andrew, and daughter Marissa.

 Playing career

 Black started his NBL playing career in the league's inaugural year, 1979, playing for the Nunawading Spectres.
-In 1981, he was a member of the Nunawading side that lost to Launcestion Casino City in the Grand Final that season.
+In 1981, he was a member of the Nunawading side that lost to Launceston Casino City in the Grand Final that season.
 After seven seasons with the Spectres, Black made the move west in 1986 to play for the Perth Wildcats.
 In 1987, Black was once again a member of a losing Grand Final side when the Wildcats were defeated by the Brisbane Bullets.
 After only one more season with the Wildcats, Black retired from playing in 1988.

 Coaching career

 Black started his NBL coaching career by replacing then Wildcats head coach Cal Bruton in 1989.
 His rookie coaching season saw him lead the Wildcats to third on the NBL ladder (with 16 wins and 8 losses) and through to the semi-finals.
 In 1990 he was once again named the Wildcats head coach, but after only two games was controversially fired by the club to be replaced by Cal Bruton for the remainder of the season.
 That season saw the Wildcats win their very first championship with the team Black had recruited.